MDHayden/PolyChat/README.md

 *********************************************************************************************************************************************
 HOW TO USE ?

+	MAC USERS : EXECUTE THE APPLICATION IN ADMIN MODE

 - You will first be asked to create (or not) a server.
 If you don't have a server to communicate with, type O (letter o).
 Otherwise, type N.
 - Enter server's parameters : IP address, port and also a range of ports that you want the server to listen.
 - Same as number one, you will be asked to create or not a client.
 Type O if you want to, N if you don't